dendronhq/dendron-site/vault/dendron.guides.tips.md

 ### Copy and Paste Web Content into Dendron

 First copy it into Notion or use the notion web clipper to clip it.
-This will format it nicely in markdown.
-You can then paste it into Dendron with markdown and everything :)
+This will format it nicely in Markdown.
+You can then paste it into Dendron with Markdown and everything :)

 <!--